 Rack sampling also more than doubled the number of samples collected when compared to Grab sampling alone.
 Therefore, the Vertical Rack method was a useful tool for collection of event-based samples with increased sampling frequency.
 In a few occasions, questionable sample hold-times resulted when logistics or high water limited safe immediate retrieval of Vertical Rack samples.
 However, the method employed in this project allowed for calculation of sample hold-times and quality-control evaluation for data processing of acceptable samples only.

-DOC concentrations in the GVWSA were similar to concentrations measured in Malcolm Knapp Research Forest near Maple Ridge on the lower mainland (near Vancouver, BC), where Emily Mistick found a forested basin (0.97 km2) to have mean baseflow DOC of 4.3 ± 0.8 mg/L with approximately 2 mg/L increase during events (Mistick 2019).
+DOC concentrations in the GVWSA were similar to concentrations measured in Malcolm Knapp Research Forest near Maple Ridge on the lower mainland (near Vancouver, BC), where a forested basin (0.97 km2) had a mean baseflow DOC of 4.3 ± 0.8 mg/L with approximately 2 mg/L increase during events (Mistick 2019).

 Spatial patterns